 Also, dog owners may have legal defenses to avoid liability for dog bites.
 Most dog-bite laws include exceptions—typically when the injured person was trespassing or provoked the dog.
-And many of the laws don't apply if the dog was performing its duties as a police dog when the bite happened.
+And many of the laws don't apply if the dog was performing its duties as a police or military dog when the bite happened.

 Even in states that limit the owner's liability to bite injuries, courts may interpret the laws to apply when there wasn't broken skin or a wound from the "bite."
 For instance, a California court found that a dog owner was liable for injuries that resulted when a man fell off a ladder after the dog grabbed his leg in its jaws (Johnson v.
 McMahon, 68 Cal.
 App.
 4th 173 (1998)).